psychdatascience/FDS-CourseTwo/FDSIIFinalProjectGuidelines.md

 ##### A Jupyter Notebook (or Notebooks)

 The notebook(s), that you used to do your analyses.
 These don’t need to “submitted”, they just need to be in your GitHub repo.
+Where appropriate, text can be common to both the notebook at the report.

 ##### A Presentation